-A preceptor is an RD/RDN or other related professional who works with you to fulfill the objectives needed to obtain a verification statement upon graduation from the Coordinated Program.
+A preceptor is an RD/RDN or other related professional that works with you to fulfill the objectives needed to obtain a verification statement upon graduation from the coordinated program.
 Preceptors supervise you in the field, in their places of work, to assist in the completion of SPE hours.
-The Clinical Coordinator assigns oncampus students to preceptors.
+The Clinical Coordinator assigns on-campus students to preceptors.
 Distance-online students secure their own preceptors.

-Can I work full time while I'm in the Coordinated Program?
+Can I work full time while I'm in the program?

 The CP is a full-time commitment.
 You will carry a full course load, in addition to SPE hours.
-We do not recommend working full-time during the Program.
-The CP is available online however one cannot complete it only in the evenings and on weekends.
+We do not recommend attempting to work full-time during the Program.
+The Program is available online however one cannot complete it only in the evenings and on weekends.